angkul07/mini-LLM/README.md

 ## Quick Start

-This guide walks you through the full training cycle.

 #### 1. Prepare Dataset

 Run the script to download/process the dataset and prepare the tokenizer training file (`hinmix_sample.txt`) and the main training dataset (`dataset_hr`).